Financial Wellness

 Emotions

-Have you ever found yourself on a retail therapy spree after a bad day?
+Have you ever been on a retail therapy spree after a bad day?
 That's emotions dictating your wallet's whims.

 Impulses